2025 European Athletics U20 Championships

+Podium of women's 100 m: Mabel Akande (silver), Kelly Doualla (gold), Uliana Stepaniuk (bronze).

 The 2025 European Athletics U20 Championships was the twenty-eighth edition of the biennial athletics competition between European athletes under the age of twenty.
 The 2025 European Athletics U20 Championships were organized by European Athletics Association and held from 7–10 August 2025 in Tampere, Finland.